Danish Decommissioning

 • The waste treatment plant and storage facilities

-In addition, the unit is responsible for the coordination of waste reception, the handling facility and technical drawing machines.
+Additionally, the unit coordinates waste reception, manages the handling facility, and performs technical drawing tasks.

 • Waste handling